Green-Software-Foundation/if/docs/implementations/tdp-finder.md

 ## Scope

-The TDP Finder model enables finding the TDP of known set processor in the model dataset.
-Highest TDP value of provided CPUs is provided as the TDP power.
-The TDP is then used by other models to calculate the e-cpu value.
+The TDP Finder model finds the thermal design power (TDP) of a given processor by looking it up in the model datasets.
+There are scenarios where the lookup can return multiple possible TDP values.
+In these cases, we return the maximum of the possible values.
+There are also cases where no TDP can be found for a specific processor.
+In these cases, we throw an error.
+The TDP is then used by other models to calculate the `energy-cpu` value.

 ## Used DataSets